autarc/optimal-select/README.md

     },
     // define simplified ignore patterns as a string/number/regex
     tag: 'div'
-  },
+  }
 })
 ```

+Furthermore the `root` option allows to define the container element (default: `document`).

 ### Client & Server

 The latest version `optimal-select` allows the generation and optimization of selectors on virtual environments.
-It uses the basic structure the [htmlparser2](https://github.com/fb55/htmlparser2) [DOM](https://github.com/fb55/domhandler) provides and adds some utilities to create the same results as the browser.
+It uses the basic structure the [htmlparser2](https://github.com/fb55/htmlparser2) [DOM](https://github.com/fb55/domhandler) provides and adds some utilities to create the same results as the browser (note: the `withDOMLv1` option has to be enabled).
 Other libraries like [cheerio](https://github.com/cheeriojs/cheerio) are built on top of these and therefore compatible.

 In contrast to the browser does server environments not have a global context which defines their scope.
 Therefore one can either be specified explicit as a node using the `context` options field or automatically extracted from the provided input element.
 Checkout [the example](/example/index.js) for more details.